Grapuco Documentation

 Dashboard in your terminal.
 Shows your project config, detected language/framework, feature flags (embeddings, data flows), last push timestamp, cached file count, and remote repository status (node/edge counts).

-grapuco status
+grapuco setup